+Figure 7. (a) Evolution of droplet cap surface temperature on sample 1. (b) Evolution of droplet cap surface temperature on sample 2. (c) Evolution of droplet cap surface temperature on sample 3.
+The solid lines represent the droplet cap surface temperature calculated by the thermal circuit model and the scatter dots are the experimental results obtained by the IR camera. (d) Evolution of droplet base temperature on sample 1, sample 2 and sample 3 with the base temperature heated at 40 °C, 60 °C and 80 °C, respectively.

-In Fig. 7 (d), we show that average temperature of the droplet base surface on different sample substrates and with different substrate base temperatures.
-We can find that there is an unneglectable temperature mismatch between the droplet base surface temperature and the substrate base temperature.
-Though there will be a temperature drop through the substrate because of the substrate thermal resistance, the large thermal conductivity of silicon (300 W/mK) means that the temperature drop caused by the silicon thermal resistance is small (< 1°C based on our calculating results).
-However, the temperature mismatches between the droplet base surface and the substrate base surface are about 2.5 °C, 4.4 °C and 7.5 °C on substrates with base temperature 40 °C, 60 °C and 80 °C. The main temperature difference between the droplet base surface and the substrate is caused by the evaporation from the droplet base surface.
+The average temperature of the droplet base on different samples and with different substrate temperatures is shown in Fig. 7(d).
+There exists an unneglectable temperature mismatch between the droplet base and the substrate base.
+Though there is a temperature drop through the substrate because of the substrate’s conduction resistance, the large thermal conductivity of silicon (300 W/m·K) should have led to a small thermal resistance (The temperature drop through the substrate is < 1°C based on our calculated results).
+However, the temperature mismatches between the droplet base and the substrate base are about 2.5 °C, 4.4 °C and 7.5 °C, respectively, on substrates with the base temperature at 40 °C, 60 °C and 80 °C. It is plausible that such an apparent temperature difference between the droplet base and the substrate base may be mainly caused by the evaporation from the droplet base in substrate cavities.